-Get the money you need and hang onto that beautiful piece of art you love.
+Get the money you need and hang onto that beautiful piece you love.

 Can I use my fine art as collateral for a loan?